heinwessels/DwarfsOfLight/README.md

 # Dwarfs Of Light
 This is an implementation from scratch of a Entity Component System based game engine, with a game built on top of it.
 The game is about dwarfs walking around in a dark cave with torches and dynamic lighting.
 The goal is to learn more about C++ containers, smart pointers, memory management, and hopefully templates.

 Below is a quick video showing the current progress.
+Note that any stuttering in the video simply irregular movement with the keyboard, and not the game engine stuttering.
+My favourite parts of the video is the Goblin glowing green and all the shadows in the big room.

 ![](gifs/eg.gif)